When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 3. The first player is the “fisher.”
 The fisher asks one of the other players, “Do you have….?” and inserts one of the sight words or phrases for which they have a card.

-4. If the player does have the match, they must hand it over to the fisher.
+4. If the player has the word, they must hand it over to the fisher.
 The fisher places the pair of cards on the table in front of them.
-The fisher can then ask another play, “Do you have?” and so on until someone says, “No, I do not have that.
+The fisher can then ask another play, “Do you have?” and so on, until someone says, “No, I do not have that.
 Go Fish.”

 The game ends when a player gets rid of all of their cards.
-The winner is the player with most pairs.
+The player with the most pairs wins.

 Other Tips For Improving Reading Fluency